ginogiorgi/proyectoCoderFinal/README.md

 ## English

 Project developed by Gino Giorgi and Facundo Jauregui as the final project for the Python course at Coderhouse.
+For administrator mode, username: admin, password: admin.

 ### Features